npragin/charnn/README.md

 # chaRNN – A Character-Level RNN Text Generator

-A simple character-level RNN implementation in PyTorch for generating text.
+A simple character-level RNN implementation in PyTorch for text generation.
 This model learns to predict the next character in a sequence and can generate new text in the style of the training data.

 <pre style="font-size: 12px">
 New Shrek just dropped arrattlese.
 I tell have layers.
 I'm to you?